project-valhalla/main/source/readme_sauerbraten.txt

 LICENSE NOTES
 =============
-The license covers the source code found in the "src" directory of this archive as well as the .cfg files under the "data" directory.
+The license covers the source code found in the "source" directory of this archive as well as the .cfg files under the "data" directory.
 The included ENet network library which Sauerbraten uses is covered by an MIT-style license, which is however compatible with the above license for all practical purposes.

 Game media included in the game (maps, textures, sounds, models etc.)